gangefors/docker-airdcpp-webclient/README.md

     docker-compose up -d

-**Environment**
+### Environment variables

 You can configure some aspects of the application when using docker-compose by setting these environment variables before running `docker-compose up -d`.

 - `UID`

-  Container is started with this user id.
+  Application runs as this user id.
 Defaults to 0 (root).
-  Usually you want this to be $(id -u).
+  Usually you want this to be your local user id.

 - `GID`

-  Container is started with this group id.
+  Application runs as this group id.
 Defaults to 0 (root).
-  Usually you want this to be $(id -g).
+  Usually you want this to be your local user's group id.

 - `HTTP_PORT`

   Published HTTP port.
-Defaults to 5600.
+Defaults to 80.

 - `HTTPS_PORT`

   Published HTTPS port.
-Defaults to 5601.
+Defaults to 443.

 - `TCP_PORT`

   Published TCP port for incoming connections.
 Defaults to 21248.
   If this is changed you have to change it in the application settings as well.

 - `UDP_PORT`

   Published UDP port for incoming connections.
 Defaults to 21248.
   If this is changed you have to change it in the application settings as well.

 - `TLS_PORT`

   Published TLS port for incoming connections.
 Defaults to 21249.
   If this is changed you have to change it in the application settings as well.

 Volumes